 Burning the midnight oil may be hurting you.

-With workers across the globe currently working from home, the boundary between work life and home life has blurred.
+With many workers across the globe choosing to continue to work from home, the boundary between work life and home life has blurred.
 It's easy to feel like you constantly need to be logging on and responding to emails as quickly as possible when your laptop and work phone are always within arm's reach.

 However, this mindset can often lead to overworking or burnout.
 You are not allowing yourself to properly check out and relax, and this virtual presenteeism can be harmful to your physical and mental health.